Pararius/panther-actions/docs/phpunit.md

 ## Troubleshooting
 If you followed the instructions on the Symfony Panther documentation then all should work.
 If not then you might have forgotten:
 * Make sure the test webserver is running.
-For a docker example you can check this [../docker-compose.yaml](docker-compose.yaml).
+For a docker example you can check the docker-compose.yaml file in this project.
-* Make sure you've added Panther to your `phpunit.xml.dist`. [../phpunit.xml.dist](example)
+* Make sure you've added Panther to your `phpunit.xml.dist`.
+For an example you check the phpunit.xml.dist in this project.